topcoder-platform/corona-viewer/README.md

 ## Configuration

+**Server Configuration**

-Configuration for the application is at `config/default.js`.
+Configuration for the application is at `src/config/default.js`.
 The following parameters can be set in config file or in env variables:

-- LOG_LEVEL: the log level
+- `LOG_LEVEL`: the log level
-- PORT: the server port
+- `PORT`: the server port
-- REDIS_HOST: Redis host
+- `REDIS_HOST`: Redis host
-- REDIS_PORT: Redis port
+- `REDIS_PORT`: Redis port
-- REDIS_EVENT_LIST_KEY: Redis event list key
+- `REDIS_EVENT_LIST_KEY`: Redis event list key
-- MAX_CACHED_EVENTS: max count of events to cache
+- `MAX_CACHED_EVENTS`: max count of events to cache
-- GLOBAL_EVENTS_SYNC_PERIOD: period to sync global events with Redis events list, in milliseconds
+- `GLOBAL_EVENTS_SYNC_PERIOD`: period to sync global events with Redis events list, in milliseconds
-- CLIENT_EVENTS_SYNC_PERIOD: period to sync client specific events with global events, in milliseconds
+- `CLIENT_EVENTS_SYNC_PERIOD`: period to sync client specific events with global events, in milliseconds
-- NEXT_CLIENT_EVENT_PERIOD: period to send next event to client, in milliseconds
+- `NEXT_CLIENT_EVENT_PERIOD`: period to send next event to client, in milliseconds

+**UI Configuration**

+Configuration for the UI is at `ui/src/config/index.js`.
+The following parameters can be set in config file or in env variables:

+- `SERVER_URL`: The URL for the server
+- `GOOGLE_MAP_KEY`: Google Map API key

+Additionally, the config file includes the following UI working parameters (max number of events displayed on the map, allowed event types, ignored event types, etc.).

+*Adding UI Configuration Variables*

+New variables can added to the configuration file directly.
+But in order to make them configurable from the environment, the Webpack configuration needs to be updated (this is necessary because `process.env` doesn't exist in the browser).
+See Webpack configuration files in `ui/config/webpack/` to see how `SERVER_URL` is set.
+Then the new variable can be added to the relevant NPM script (see how `SERVER_URL` is set in `ui/package.json` scripts).

 ## Redis setup